Go on a tour into Thailand’s remote Umphang Jungle

 Mae Sot’s border is now open for border crossings into Burma’s backland and remote, yet truly beautiful Hpa An in the Kayin State.
 Check our world premiere Burma Backdoor Explorer connecting Mae Sot with Yangon.
 It is a truly rewarding and unique entry into the newly opened travel country.

 You can as of today (September 2016) apply for, and receive visa online, and cross overland to Burma at the Mae Sot border.
 Ask us if you need more help or recommendations on visa, and remember always to check specifically for your nationality.
 We will not take responsibility for your visa situation, but be happy to help you on track.

 …Where do you go after your Umphang Tour?
 North or South – up to you.

 You can choose between different end points in Thailand after your time in the jungle.

 How about going North to Thailand’s creative capital Chiang Mai?
 It is a big city, yet laidback and charming.
 It is your gateway for spending a day with happy elephants, try your hands on Thai dishes on cooking classes or to zipline high above the jungle canopy.
 You can even continue your journey into Laos via the Mighty Mekong River.
-If you need inspiration you can contact our Travel Advisors at the Go Beyond Travel Center Chiang Mai, who’s at ECO Resort every day to help you make the most of your time in the North.

 You can read more about travelling in Thailand and what to expect here, Know Before you Go - Thailand.